-First U.S. Patients Treated With CRISPR As Gene-Editing Human Trials Get Underway
+First U.S. Patients Treated With CRISPR As Human Gene-Editing Trials Get Underway

 Here are highlights of the year ahead in CRISPR research, and answers to common questions about the technology.

-Remind us what CRISPR is exactly?
+What is CRISPR exactly?

-CRISPR is a new kind of genetic engineering that gives scientists the power to edit DNA much more easily than ever before.
+CRISPR is a new kind of genetic engineering that gives scientists the power to edit DNA much more easily than ever.
 Researchers think CRISPR could revolutionize how they prevent and treat many diseases.
 CRISPR could, for example, enable scientists to repair genetic defects or use genetically modified human cells as therapies.

 Traditional gene therapy uses viruses to insert new genes into cells to try to treat diseases.
 CRISPR treatments largely avoid the use of viruses, which have caused some safety problems in the past.
 Instead they directly make changes in the DNA, using targeted molecular tools.
 The technique has been compared to the cut and paste function in a word processing program — it allows scientists to remove or modify specific genes causing a problem.